99200 Intercultural Communication

 Teaching and learning strategies

-Classes will incorporate a range of teaching and learning strategies including presentations, videos, online material, reflective surveys, discussion of readings/case studies and student groupwork.
-These will be complemented by excursions, independent student research and reading and participation in online discussion forums.
+Classes will incorporate a range of teaching and learning strategies including presentations, videos, online learning materials, reflective surveys, discussion of readings, international case studies and group activities.
+These will be complemented by independent student research, readings and participation in online discussion forums.

 Content (topics)

-The subject starts by giving students an overview of intercultural communication theories and how they are used to categorise and describe cultures.
-Critically reflecting on these theories, students will explore the notions of culture and identity in particular focussing on and how these notions are shaped by communication and represented in our globalised world.
+The subject starts by giving you an overview of intercultural communication theories and how they are used to categorise and describe cultures.
+Critically reflecting on these theories, you will explore the notions of culture and identity in particular focussing on how these notions are shaped by communication and represented in our globalised world.

-Building on this foundation, students explore the complexities of cultural competence, including how cultural awareness is built.
-This is developed through critical reflection of case studies and students’ own intercultural encounters and experiences.
+Building on this foundation, you'll explore the complexities of cultural competence, including how cultural awareness is built.
+This is developed through critical reflection of case studies and your own intercultural encounters and experiences.

-Students will have opportunities to explore different facets of intercultural life in Sydney according to their particular area of professional interest and to apply the theoretical knowledge they have built to develop nuanced intercultural understandings.
+You will have opportunities to explore different facets of intercultural life in Australia according to your particular area of professional interest and to apply the theoretical knowledge you have built to develop nuanced intercultural understandings.

 Assessment